 The following games are listed in order of release, not quality or preference.

 |Publisher||TalonSoft (Microsoft Windows), Titan Computer (Linux)|

-First released back in 1999 the game has seen several re-releases containing added content such as Gold Pack in 2002 and Wildfire in 2004.
+First up on our list of games like XCOM we have Jagged Alliance 2.
+Initially released back in 1999 the game has seen several re-releases containing added content such as Gold Pack in 2002 and Wildfire in 2004.
 Borrowing from X-COM and Fallout, you have a world map to conquer, RPG stats for your squad, and the combat takes place in a separate tactical screen view.